psychemedia/storytelling-notes/press_gang.md

 The Lord-Mayor, &c. at the request of Government, consented to permit, for one month, a press of seamen within the City, but under inspection of the Peace-Officers.
 Upwards of 1500 sailors have been since pressed.
 A combat took place on Saturday in Leadenhall-street, between some sailors belonging to East-India ships, and a press-gang.
 The sailors, by putting the press-gang to flight, proved how well they be qualified to fight the French.
 ```

-In Portsmouth, it seems that the mayor shirked his repsonsibility in chastising the press on at least one occasion:
+In Portsmouth, it seems that the mayor shirked his responsibility in chastising the press on at least one occasion:

 ```{admonition} *Dereliction of Mayoral duty*, May, 1803
 :class: dropdown